Conflict: Middle East Political Simulator: Military development

-Defense budget
+Defence budget

 On each turn, the player receives a budget to spend on weaponry.
-The size of the budget depends on the level of hostility in the surrounding countries; if Israel is at war, or if another country is in the process of reducing diplomatic relations to declare war, the budget is large (US$300 million plus, per turn).
-If the level of hostility is low, and life is peaceful, the budget is small (US$100 million).
-As such, the defense budget awarded by the game is an indicator of the policy intent of neighbouring countries.
-If they are peaceful, the budget will be small; if one or more countries is bent on war, the budget will be large.
+Its size depends on the level of hostility in surrounding countries; if Israel is at war, or if another country is in the process of worsening diplomatic relations to declare war, the budget is large (US $300 million plus, per turn).
+If the level of hostility is low, and life is peaceful, the budget is small (US $100 million).
+As such, the defence budget awarded by the game is an indicator of the policy intent of neighbouring countries.
+When they are peaceful, the budget is low; when one or more countries is bent on war, the budget is high.

 Weapons are purchased from the USA, UK, France or a private arms dealer.
-(Each country sells weapons that it itself produces, except the private dealer, who is a South African providing access to Soviet weaponry.)
-Each source offers a different range of weapons with different prices and most countries will only offer better weapons once a reasonable number of purchases have already been made (which establishes that a relationship has been built).
-Not all countries offer all the same weapons; for example, anti-SAM helicopters are only available from the US and the private dealer.
+Each country sells weapons that it itself produces, except the private dealer, who is a South African providing access to Soviet weaponry.
+Each source offers a different range of weapons with different prices, and most countries will only offer better weapons after a certain number of purchases.

-Weapons purchased will usually be available by the next turn, except from the private dealer, which usually takes 1-2 turns to ship.
-The private dealer's advantage is the ability to sell arms to the player if an arms embargo is imposed on Israel.
+Weapons purchased are usually available by the next turn, except from the private dealer, which usually takes one or two turns to ship.
+The private dealer's advantage is the ability to sell arms to the player when an arms embargo is imposed on Israel.